 While your medical travel insurance provides emergency medical evacuation coverage for life-threatening injuries and illness, the Evacuation Plus rider (an upgrade) provides coverage for non-life-threatening injuries and illnesses for medical evacuations.

 If you are a designated chaperone/faculty leader and experience an unexpected death of a relative, a medical emergency, or the destruction of your residence that causes you to cancel or interrupt your travel, purchase insurance that covers reimbursement for a round trip economy airline ticket up to $3,000 for a replacement chaperone/faculty leader.

 Additionally, accident health insurance includes an AD&D rider that upgrades your death benefit up to $400,000 in case of an accident.

-Travel health insurance costs can vary on several factors, and the rates change constantly.
+Travel medical insurance cost is relatively low and is determined by various factors.
 However, a typical plan can range from as little as $4.31 per person per week and go upwards of $100 for a short trip abroad.
 The premium amounts are based on:

 - Trip Length